Beddgelert

 Gelert's Grave

-In a field by the river stands Gelert's grave, which lends the village its name.
+In a field by the river at Beddgelert stands Gelert's grave, which lends the village its name.
 According to a legend attached to the site, the stone monument marks the position of the final resting place of Prince Llywellyn's faithful hound, Gelert.

 The plaque erected there relates the story :-